-Romania is an amazing country that has scenic nature sites and various historical attractions: churches, monasteries and castles and can impress with the beauty of its small cities.
+Romania is an amazing country that has scenic nature sites, various historical attractions: churches, monasteries and castles and can impress with the beauty of its small cities.
 I would like to share my favorite places with you (mostly out of the capital) to proof the uniqueness of Romania.

 Somewhere high in Bucegi Mountains you can discover naturally shaped by the wind European version of Sphinx.
 There are lots of legends that surround this figure.
 Some say that Sphinx is a message from the Gods, another says it is a landing place for aliens’ ships.